-Industrial injuries disablement benefit (IIDB): For people who can show they were exposed to asbestos (not necessarily worked directly with asbestos) their job.
+Industrial injuries disablement benefit (IIDB).
+This is for people who can show they were exposed to asbestos in their job (even if they didn’t work directly with asbestos).
 People cannot claim who were self-employed at the time they were exposed to asbestos.

 Personal Independence Payment (PIP), previously known as Disability Living Allowance, is available (depending on your circumstances) if you are aged under 65 when you apply.

 Attendance Allowance is a benefit for people aged 65 or older.

 Carer’s Allowance is for people who care for someone with substantial caring needs for 35 hours a week or more.